flaviamihaela/temperature_sensor_packetizer/README.md

 4. Complile
 ```bash
 >> mbed compile -f

 ```

-5. Drag and drop the .bin file (of that specific task) to the board's storage to deploy and flash
+5. Drag and drop the .bin file (of that specific task) to the board's drive to deploy and flash

 ## Usage